GeniXCMS/genixcms-docs/docs/api/control.class.md

 Usage: `Control::get(array $arr);`

 This method used to get the http get request from URL.
 This work inside the Frontend method.
 On every get request, if the value is on the array the file will be include.
-This method only run when the `SMART_URL` was set as `false`.
+This method is only run when the `SMART_URL` is set as `false`.

 ## Route Method